VetoProjects/VetoLC/README.md

 ===============

 A Live Coding Environment for AudioPython, QML and GLSL(also rudimentary Python IDE capabilities) in QT/C++.
-Should be platform independent but GLSL is only working in Windows right now; in order to get AudioPython to work, you will install that as well(naturally).
+In order to get AudioPython to work from source, you will have to install QT as well(naturally).
 No additional Python packages are required.
+The editor is platform-independent.

 Table of Contents
 -----------------